KZGlobalTeam/gokz/MAPPING.md

   - Entering a timer zone will stop the player's current timer.
   - Entering a **start** timer zone will set the player's start position to the zone.

+- Start zones can be left midair as long as a perfect bunnyhop is **not** hit.
 - Multiple start timer zones should not be possible to be activated at once to avoid usability issues.

 ---